 Envision expectations around the stretch goal: It may not be possible to picture every step leading to the goal.
 However, you should be able to work out the talent and resource requirements of a realizable stretch goal.
 This alignment can help set the right expectations among project team members.

-As part of the improvement efforts, organizations should reflect on whether small successes are possible along the way or the journey will be paved with failures.
+As part of the improvement efforts, organizations should reflect on how to recognize small successes along the way.
+This helps to keep momentum and motivation alive.

 Rethinking performance reviews